Fault-lang/Fault/README.md

 But then that's part of the fun too.
 Developing Fault is an opportunity to learn more about how SMT solvers (specifically Z3) work.

 ### Current Status (10/11/2021)
+Using Go channels to compile parallel runs seemed like a clevel solution, but truthfully the problems with correctly handling SSA weren't offset by any benefits in performance.
+Might revist in the future as models grow more complex.
+For right now plain ordinary sequencial processing of all premutations works well.

+Other major thing is parsing the SMT returned by the solver and formatting those results into a human friendly form.
+Laid some of the ground work on Uncertain types.

+#### Status (10/11/2021)
 Just finished the happy path on conditionals, want to shift to spec imports next.
 Still have to test LLVM IR -> SMTLib2 after LLVM optimization passes.